reflectoring/reflectoring.github.io/_posts/2017-10-28-reasons-for-consumer-driven-contracts.md

 ---

 In a distributed system, testing the successful integration between
-distributed components is essential for ensuring that the components won't fail in production just because they're not speaking the same language.
+distributed services is essential for ensuring that the services won't fail in production just because they're not speaking the same language.
 This article presents some approaches to performing such integration tests and describes their pros and cons.